Clinician helping a patient review blood pressure readings

 4. Consider auto-refill.
 Some medication services let you set up recurring deliveries so the medication arrives before you run out.
 This removes the mental load of remembering.

 For a fuller monthly system, read how to build a refill routine for blood pressure medication.
+But if your medicine is already unavailable, follow the step-by-step guide on what to do when your BP medication is out of stock.

 What Famasi does

 Famasi helps you find medication across a network of 1,000+ pharmacies in Nigeria, order it for delivery or pickup, and set up refill reminders so you never have to count tablets or make last-minute pharmacy runs.
 Famasi Care Specialists — licensed pharmacists — can answer questions about your medication routine and guide you through side effects, dose questions, or concerns about interactions.
+If you're unsure what support looks like in practice, here is how Famasi Care Specialists help with your blood pressure routine.

 Managing BP Medication for a Loved One